dr8co/Cachetron/README.md

 A [python script](./test_cmds.py) is provided to run tests on the server.

-To run the script, you will need to have Python 3.11 or later and the following packages installed:
+Python 3.11 or later and the `termcolor` package are required to run the tests.

-* `termcolor`
-* `poetry` (optional, for managing the environment and dependencies)
+The project uses [Poetry](https://python-poetry.org/ "Poetry") to manage the script's virtual environment and dependencies.

-[Pyproject.toml](./pyproject.toml) contains the poetry configuration.\
+The [pyproject.toml](./pyproject.toml) file contains the Poetry configuration.\
 Use it to install the dependencies and activate the virtual environment:

 ```bash